-- 1.1.1 This Construction Traffic Management Plan (CTMP) has been prepared by mode transport planning (mode) on behalf of Middle Aston Limited to accompany a planning application for the redevelopment of the Hatch End Industrial Estate in Middle Aston, Oxfordshire. - 1.1.2 The development proposals are for the redevelopment of 2,297m existing storage, warehousing and office buildings to provide 30 business units and ancillary buildings totalling 3,170m, with 97 car parking spaces, 48 cycle parking spaces and access arrangements retained onto Fir Lane.
+- 1.1.1 This Construction Traffic Management Plan (CTMP) has been prepared by mode transport planning (mode) on behalf of Middle Aston Limited to accompany a planning application for the redevelopment of the Hatch End Industrial Estate in Middle Aston, Oxfordshire. - 1.1.1 The development proposals are for the are for the erection of three new storage, warehousing and office units plus the expansion of one of the units (former Scout Hut, now known as unit 3) within the existing Hatch End Industrial Estate.
+The existing estate currently covers 2,246 square metres (sqm) (GIA) of commercial floorspace and with the addition of the proposed new commercial floorspace the entire estate will provide 14 business units comprising Class E(g) and B8 totalling 2,857sqm (GIA). - 1.1.2 The development proposals include the provision of 24 new car parking spaces and 10 new cycle parking spaces and access arrangements retained onto Fir Lane.
+The net increase in commercial floorspace at the site is 611sqm.
 The proposed site layout is provided in Appendix A.

-1.2 Scope of Construction Traffic Management Plan
+2. Scope of Construction Traffic Management Plan

-- 1.2.1 The aim of this CTMP is to outline the strategy for the safe and efficient movement of construction traffic associated with the construction activity at the redevelopment of the Hatch End Industrial Estate. - 1.2.2 The strategy aims to minimise the impacts of construction traffic on the local highway network as well as minimising any environmental impacts as a result of the construction works taking place.
-In addition, care and due attention are given to the rural location of the site in relation to neighbouring properties. - 1.2.3 The principle issues addressed within this CTMP are as follows: - Schedule of works; - Deliveries and hours of operations; - Routing of construction traffic and delivery vehicles; and - Mitigation measures. - 1.2.4 This CTMP explores the methods to keep construction vehicle activity to an efficient and manageable number of journeys to and from the site.
-This allows the timing of construction vehicle movements to avoid sensitive network (and school) periods, reducing noise and intrusion on the local area. - 1.2.5 The CTMP is informed by local policy and guidance from Oxfordshire County Council (OCC) and the Department of Transport (DfT), as detailed in Section 2. - 1.2.6 This CTMP remains a draft at this planning application stage, ahead of planned construction activity being better understood, closer to construction inception.
+- 1.1.3 The aim of this CTMP is to outline the strategy for the safe and efficient movement of construction traffic associated with the construction activity at the redevelopment of the Hatch End Industrial Estate. - 1.1.4 The strategy aims to minimise the impacts of construction traffic on the local highway network as well as minimise any environmental impacts as a result of the construction works taking place.
+In addition, care and due attention are given to the rural location of the site in relation to neighbouring properties. - 1.1.5 The principal issues addressed within this CTMP are as follows: - Schedule of works; - Deliveries and hours of operations; - Routing of construction traffic and delivery vehicles; and - Mitigation measures. - 1.1.6 This CTMP explores the methods to keep construction vehicle activity to an efficient and manageable number of journeys to and from the site.
+This allows the timing of construction vehicle movements to avoid sensitive network (and school) periods, reducing noise and intrusion on the local area.

+- 1.1.7 The CTMP is informed by local policy and guidance from Oxfordshire County Council (OCC) and the Department of Transport (DfT), as detailed in Section 2. - 1.1.8 This CTMP remains a draft at this planning application stage, ahead of planned construction activity being better understood, closer to construction inception.

-1.3 Development Proposal
+1.2 Development Proposal